GREAT, DOESN'T IT?

 straight to the kitchen and putting out their food

 on the dishes you've provided.
-This will five everyone
+This will give everyone

 the feeling of working together right from the beginning.